emsig/article-TDEM/README.md

 ## Note

-The final edited version will be &copy; Geophysical Journal International.
+The final edited version is &copy; Geophysical Journal International.